-National Fitness Day encourages the nation to celebrate the fun of fitness and physical activity across the UK and will take place on 2019 Wednesday 25th September.
+National Fitness Day encourages the nation to celebrate the fun of fitness and physical activity across the UK and will take place on Wednesday 22nd September this year.

 FIND YOUR FIT ON